fivestars-os/aladdin-demo/README.md

 RUN addgroup aladdin-user && \
     adduser -SD -G aladdin-user aladdin-user

-# Switch to the unpriveleged user account
+# Switch to the unprivileged user account
 USER aladdin-user

 # run the application with uwsgi once the container has been created
 ENTRYPOINT ["/bin/sh", "entrypoint.sh"]
 ```
-We create and use an unpriviledged user account called aladdin-user, as it is best practice to not run uwsgi as root.
+We create and use an unprivileged user account called aladdin-user, as it is best practice to not run uwsgi as root.

 The [requirements.txt](app/requirements.txt) simply specify certain versions of libraries that are required for the app to run.
 This is what we have in our requirements file.